Tsubashi/gentoo-autoinstall-builder/README.md

 This script is meant to build an unattended install CD for gentoo.
 In operation, it...
 1. downloads the latest install disk, portage snapshot, stage 3 tarball.
 2. packages them all together into a single iso.
-3. adds an auto-run script which installs to the system onto /dev/vda.
+3. adds an auto-run script which installs the system onto the first disk.
+  - Disk preference:
+    - /dev/vda
+    - /dev/sda
+    - /dev/hda
+4. runs salt for post-installation configuration.
+Make sure you have your saltmaster running and accesible.

 # Use
 This script doesn't actually install gentoo.
 It generates an iso which should be capable of an unattended install.
 In order to build the image..